What is Solar vs Battery Decision?

 ❌ Oversizing the battery for the house

-❌ Ignoring export income in the maths
+❌ Ignoring net metering credits in the math

 Industry Benchmarks